 Would someone who is very kind to you think the same thing?
 What would you say if one of your friends came to you with this problem?

 Most people are harder on themselves than anyone else.
 See if the emotion you are feeling matches up with this fictitious person’s would-be assessment of you.
 Does that change how you feel?

-Michelle Obama has a bit in her new book, Becoming, about how she and Barack went to marriage counseling.
+Michelle Obama has a vignette in her book, Becoming, about how she and Barack went to marriage counseling.
 One thing they discussed was their differing paradigms for how they demonstrate their love for their daughters.
 Michelle grew up in a house where the entire family always at dinner together.
-As she recently told Oprah, her family’s love was “up close.”
+As she recently told Oprah, her family’s love was always “up close.”

 Barack, on the other hand, grew up without his father, and his mother was constantly traveling to Indonesia.
 Still, Barack never doubted that his mother loved him.

 Barack didn’t see it as a problem that he frequently came home after his daughters went to bed.
 This is because his paradigm of love wasn’t contingent on proximity.
 Michelle was able to reconcile her frustration with Barack by realizing that she wasn’t upset with Barack, who meant well.

 Rather, she was upset that their paradigms of what family dinner and bedtime meant didn’t line up.

 It was only through the process of identifying these competing paradigms and the misplaced emotions associated with them that the couple was able to reconcile.
 When Michelle insisted that she and the girls would no longer wait up for Barack, it became his job to make time for them, not the other way around.

 Step 3: Ask yourself honestly, “What is it that I am REALLY feeling?”